MarcusOKF/DAN5-FYP-2425/README.md

 1. `cd backend` to go into backend directory
 2. `python3 -m venv venv` to create virtual environment (may be different for Windows)
 3. `source venv/bin/activate` to activate virtual environment
-4. `pip install requirements.txt` to install all packages currently used
+4. `pip install -r requirements.txt` to install all packages currently used

 ### Open FastAPI docs in browser
 1. `uvicorn main:app --reload`